-In religious texts, Goddess Tulsi ji has been called "Vishnu Priya".
-The use of Tulsi Dal i.e. basil leaves is considered very sacred while venerating Lord Vishnu’s especially on Ekadashi and other related festivals.
+In religious texts, Goddess Tulsi Ji has been called "Vishnu Priya".
+The use of Tulsi i.e. basil leaves is considered very sacred while venerating Lord Vishnu’s especially on Ekadashi and other related festivals.
 Without the Tulsi leaves, the worship of Lord Vishnu is considered incomplete.
 Lord Vishnu and Goddess Tulsi both are seen together as husband and wife and are revered side by side in Hindu religion.
-According to the tradition, on the day of Kartik Shukla Ekadashi, the custom of performing marriage ceremony of these two divinities- Goddess Tulsi and Lord Vishnu's is practiced with proper set of ceremonials.
-In Tulsi Vivah, devotees conduct religious wedding of Tulsi plant and Vishnu idol (or Shaligram stone) followed by Vedic rituals.
-The auspicious day of Tulsi Vivah will be on 20 November this year.

-According to Padma Purana, it is auspicious to conduct Tulsi Vivah ion the day of Ekadashi.
+According to Padma Purana, it is auspicious to conduct Tulsi Vivah on the day of Ekadashi.
 Performing Tulsi Vivah at home is way simple and it can even be done by following easy traditional rites.

-• These idols should be decorated with yellow cloth as yellow is Lord Vishnu’s favourite colour.
+- These idols should be decorated with a yellow cloth as yellow is Lord Vishnu’s favorite color.

-• Decorate tulsi plant as a bride and make a pavilion (mandap) with a sugarcane sticks around it.
+- Decorate the tulsi plant as a bride and make a pavilion (mandap) with a sugarcane stick around it.

-- Adorn Goddess Tulsi’s plant with a red coloured chunari or lanyard.
+- Adorn Goddess Tulsi’s plant with a red-colored chunari or lanyard.

-• If desired, Tulsi Vivah can be done duly by the help of either Pandit or Brahmin, otherwise can be done even with mantra (ohm tulsayyah namah).
+- If desired, Tulsi Vivah can be done duly by the help of either Pandit or Brahmin, otherwise, it can be done even with mantra (ohm tulsayyah namah).

 sweetmeats made of these fruits; sugarcane, amla and berry, a person gets rid